 The most important piece to have in place before you ask for referrals is a customer or client who is currently in a state of good feelings and appreciation for your product.

 One of the best ways to create those conditions is by getting them to give you a testimonial first, before you ask them to refer their friends.
-If you're strategic about what you ask when you're getting them to generate their testimonial, they will naturally be brought back into that state, simply by virtue of recalling all the good stuff they got out of your product or program…if you're doing your job, that is.
+If you're strategic about what you ask when you're getting them to give their testimonial, they will naturally be brought back into that state, simply by virtue of recalling all the good stuff they got out of your product or program…if you're doing your job, that is.

-2. Use Incentives that Make the Referrer Look and Feel Good (NOT Money)
+2. Use Incentives that Make the Referrer Look and Feel Good

 The most effective referral programs are 3-prong.